kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The interceptor classes and their priorities are populated from pod's `.spec.evictionInterceptors` into the `.spec.interceptors` on [EvictionRequest Validation and Admission](#evictionrequest-validation-and-admission).

-The eviction request controller reconciles EvictionRequests and picks the highest priority interceptor from `.spec.interceptors` and sets its `interceptorClass` to the `.status.activeInterceptorClass`.
-If there are interceptors with the same priority, the interceptor whose class comes first in the alphabetical higher domain order, will be picked.
+The eviction request controller reconciles EvictionRequests and first picks the highest index interceptor from `.spec.interceptors` and sets its `interceptorClass` to the `.status.activeInterceptorClass`.

-If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.heartbeatDeadlineSeconds` has elapsed since `.status.heartbeatTime`, then the eviction request controller sets `status.activeInterceptorClass` to the next highest priority interceptor from `.spec.interceptors`.
+If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.heartbeatDeadlineSeconds` has elapsed since `.status.heartbeatTime`, then the eviction request controller sets `status.activeInterceptorClass` to the next interceptor at the lower list index from `.spec.interceptors`.
 During the switch to the new interceptor, the eviction request controller will also
 - Set `.status.activeInterceptorCompleted` field to false.
 - Update`.status.heartbeatTime` to the present time.
 - Set `.status.expectedInterceptorFinishTime` to nil.